DelNov/T-Flows/readme.md

 If you were in the case directory (```[root]/Tests/Manual/Inflows/```) you could have also redirect the output from profile with:
 ```
-../../../Sources/Utilities/Parabolic > profile.dat
+../../../Sources/Utilities/Parabolic_Channel > profile.dat
 ```

-Clearly, the profile you prescribe in this ASCII file does not have to be parabolic, nor does it have to be generated with T-Flows' utility _Parabolic_.
+Clearly, the profile you prescribe in this ASCII file does not have to be parabolic, nor does it have to be generated with T-Flows' utility _Parabolic_Channel_.
 You could specify it from experimental or DNS data you have at your disposal.
 You only have to follow the format:
 - first non-comment line specifies the number of points